Overview: Queensland Health Acute Resuscitation Plan (ARP)

 The Acute Resuscitation Plan (ARP) was implemented in Queensland Health facilities in 2009 to replace Not for Resuscitation (NFR) Orders.
 The ARP is a medical order signed by the most senior doctor available and designed to provide clinical direction in the event of a patient’s acute deterioration.

 The ARP records resuscitation planning outcomes following discussion with the patient, or their substitute decision-maker if the patient lacks capacity, and other members of the multidisciplinary team.

 - Is a statewide form completed by the most senior medical officer available.

-- Can be completed by GPs for used in all Queensland Health adult facilities.
-The ARP guides conversations between medical officers, adult patients in community care settings.
+- Guides conversations between medical officers, adult patients in community care settings.